 Deal includes Japan and South Korea as well as China

-Talk of a US Chinese mini deal – unlikely to break the real deadlock between the two world powers
+Talk of a US Chinese mini deal – unlikely to break the real deadlock between the tow super powers

-The move comes as there is speculation of a mini trade deal between the United States and China although in recent days.
-China has again brought forward surprises, this time with demands for the removal of US tariffs on ฿350 billion of Chinese exports to America who is seen as an additional complication.
+The move comes as there is speculation of a mini trade deal between the United States and China although, in recent days, China has again brought forward surprises, this time demands for the removal of US tariffs on ฿350 billion of Chinese exports to America who is seen as an additional complication.

 Expert commentators who have become more sceptical, are also warning that even if the deal is agreed, it is unlikely to lead back to the former relationships between the two parties prior to the trade war.